Updated: Jan 29

 The imagery is often violent but never less than highly original.
 As Tetsuo starts to realise the extent of his powers, he experiences a surreal nightmare where toys in his bedroom come to life, growing in both size and menace.
 It was as unsettling to me, a grown man, as Winnie the Pooh's nightmarish visions of heffalumps and woozles were as a child.
 You had to be there.
-The film also presents an instance of life imitating art, as within the narrative and in reality, the Tokyo Olympics are due to take place in 2020 - a plot point of almost supernatural prescience on the part of director Katsuhiro Otomo, worthy of Akira himself.
+At the time of writing, the film also presents an instance of life imitating art, as within the narrative and in reality, the Tokyo Olympics are due to take place in 2020 - a plot point of almost supernatural prescience worthy of Akira himself, on the part of director Katushiro Ôtomo.